noynaert/csc264/06_IO/06_005_Syntax.md

     0003 78797A00 	  last:      .asciz "xyz"
 ```

-## Callculating length of a string using `.`
+## Calculating length of a string using `.`

 A period (`.`) can be used to get the current address in the assembly code.
 This can be used to calculate the length of a string by subtracting the starting address of the string from the current address.
+The length must be set immediately after the string for this to work.

 Note that the `.` is an assembler directive.
 It only applies at the time the program is assembled.
 It does not apply at runtime.